 Club Coupe du Monde U.S.A. has announced the team of pastry chefs who will represent the United States at the Coupe du Monde de la Pâtisserie on January 21-22, 2023, in Lyon, France.
-Pastry chefs Julie Eslinger, Mary Lewis, and Jordan Snider will once again make up the team of three with François Behuet as the team alternate.
+Team U.S.A. will be represented by pastry chefs Julie Eslinger, Jordan Snider, and François Behuet.
+Chef Andy Chlebana will serve as the team coach.

 The current team was originally scheduled to participate in the 2021 Coupe du Monde de la Pâtisserie, however, they pulled out due to the ongoing coronavirus pandemic.